 A Borough of Culture

 More and more, people of all ages flock to The Bronx for all it has to offer.
-Take in a game at Yankee Stadium, right at the hub of the South Bronx and easily accessible by train, bus or a short drive from Jersey.
+Take in a game at Yankee Stadium, right at the hub of the South Bronx and easily accessible by train, bus, or a short drive from Jersey.
 If you’re passionate about the iconic historical spots of The Bronx, take a tour to discover the birthplace of hip-hop and all the sites related to its growth.

-Couples also enjoy a romantic afternoon in the New York Botanical Gardens, famous for their art exhibits, educational events and over 250 acres of gardens to explore.
+Couples also enjoy a romantic afternoon in the New York Botanical Gardens, famous for their art exhibits, educational events, and over 250 acres of gardens to explore.

 Working in The Bronx

 Known for its affordability and access to several major subway and Metro-North lines, employment in The Bronx is on the rise.
-Residents work a steady mix of service, administrative and sales jobs in the Bronx, many of which commute into Manhattan for daily work.
+Residents work a steady mix of service, administrative, and sales jobs in the Bronx, many of which commute into Manhattan for daily work.
 Nearby colleges and private schools offer additional educational opportunities as well.
-Healthcare and social assistance are one of the largest employment categories, which includes registered nurses, home care aids and all those related to helping at the city’s hospitals and social care organizations.
+Healthcare and social assistance are one of the largest employment categories, which includes registered nurses, home care aides, and all those related to helping at the city’s hospitals and social care organizations.

 Bronx Education K through College